spryker/spryker-docs/docs/pbc/all/discount-management/manage-in-the-back-office/best-practices-promote-products-with-discounts.md

 title: "Best practices: Promote products with discounts"
 description: Learn how to promote products using discounts.
 template: back-office-user-guide-template
+redirect_from:
+  - /docs/scos/user/back-office-user-guides/202204.0/merchandising/discount/best-practices-promote-products-with-discounts.html
 related:
   - title: Promotions & Discounts feature overview
     link: docs/scos/user/features/page.version/promotions-discounts-feature-overview.html
 ---

 This document explains how to use discounts to promote products using a concrete example.

 Let's say that today is January 19, 2017.
 Soon your shop is going to receive Asus laptops with a new Intel processor.
 You want to quickly sell the laptops with the old processor.
 To promote the old laptops, you are going to offer free standard delivery for all Intel-based Asus laptops.